bplmaps/lmec-main-site/content/articles/introducing-our-public-data-project.md

 As advisors to the project, we're collaborating with [Catherine D'Ignazio](https://dusp.mit.edu/faculty/catherine-dignazio) and [Eric Robsky Huntley](https://www.ericrobskyhuntley.org) of the Department of Urban Studies & Planning at MIT.
 They're both leaders in the world of critical data studies; check out D'Ignazio's new book (with Lauren Klein) [_Data Feminism_](http://datafeminism.io), and watch Huntley [talk about counter-cartographies](https://www.youtube.com/watch?v=IMpVOiIdZao) at the most recent NACIS conference.

 Three fantastic MIT students, our first cohort of Public Data Fellows, will be building the portal documentation, training material, and educational program together with us.
 [Tess McCann](https://tessmccann.com) is a second year Master's in City Planning student with a background in graphic design and project management and a passion for history and maps.
 Sarah Lohmar is a third-year undergraduate in Urban Planning with Computer Science excited about merging education with data and Missy Hill is an undergraduate in the Department of Urban Studies & Planning interested in the relationships between scientific discoveries and the communities they impact.

+Finally, an advisory board of teachers from the Boston Public Schools system will help us shape the project, and ensure that the materials we create are useful and empowering for K-12 teachers.

 #### Get updates